loganrath/cist608/module-07.md

 module_number: 7
 title: Qualitative Research

-module_description: This module covers the basics of qualitative research including methods, data collection, and analysis.
+module_description: <div class="alert alert-info">This module is not finished yet.</div>This module covers the basics of qualitative research including methods, data collection, and analysis.

 readings:
   - title: Video from Logan (Module 7)